- Common uses

 - tell your doctor if you have or have ever had long QT syndrome (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death), a slow heartbeat, heart failure, vision problems, lung problems other than lung cancer, or liver or kidney disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 You will need to have a pregnancy test before you start treatment with crizotinib.
 If you are female, you should use birth control during your treatment and for 45 days after your final dose.
 If you are male, you and your female partner should use birth control during your treatment and for 90 days after your final dose.
 Talk to your doctor about which method of birth control you should use.
 If you become pregnant while taking crizotinib, call your doctor immediately.
 Crizotinib may harm the fetus.

 - tell your doctor if you are breastfeeding.
 Do not breastfeed during your treatment and for 45 days after your final dose.